savonet/liquidsoap/doc/content/quick_start.md

 we say that a source is *infallible* if it is always available.
 Otherwise, it is *fallible*, something can go wrong.
-By default, an output requires that its input source is infallible, otherwise it complains that ``That source is fallible!''
+By default, an output requires that its input source is infallible, otherwise it complains that "That source is fallible!"

 For example, a normal `playlist` is fallible.
 Firstly, because it could contain only invalid files, or at least spend too